Aashishkumar-07/ros2-basics/README.md

 - `📦 Packages` – Independent, reusable unit comprising multiple nodes (e.g., a camera package).
 - `🤖 Nodes` – Individual subprograms, each performing a specific function (e.g., camera driver, image processor).
 - `🗣️ Topics` – Nodes publish messages to a topic which are received by subscribers in real time through DDS’s publish–subscribe mechanism.
-- `🧩 Services` – It follows a client-server model with a request & response message where only 1 server can exist per service but multiple clients can connect to it.
+- `🧩 Services` – It follows a client-server model with a request & response message where only 1 server exists per service but multiple clients can connect to it.
 - `⚙️ Parameters` – named configuration values declared in code whose value are passed at node runtime.
 - `💾 Bags` – useful for recording data from topics for any amount of time &amp; then replaying that data later
 - `🐢 Turtlesim` – The “Hello World 🌍” of robotics.
 It is used for understanding ROS2 fundamentals such as topics, services and parameters by simulating &amp; controlling turtles